sanjay-dhavanam/CivicConnect/README.md

 # CIVICAMP
-A wed-based platform that allows citizens to communicate with their local government seamlessly, address issues and participate in effective decision-making
+A web-based platform that allows citizens to communicate with their local government seamlessly, address issues and participate in effective decision-making